 As a final step and precautionary measure, you may choose to audit your schema to confirm it’s implemented correctly.

 There are a few common issues with schema that can pop up, so a quick audit uncovers any potential roadblocks or hindrances so the schema can work to its full potential.

-In the past, Google offered the Structured Data Testing tool, but the search engine deprecated this tool.
+While Google' used to offer its own testing tools, it's since been deprecated by the search engine.
 However, you can still use the Rich Results Test to verify if your page is eligible for rich results.

 To run a test at scale, there are also all-in-one SEO platforms that offer advanced crawl and site audit capabilities.